Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iRamlC8l2C4.md

 ### Transcript

-> how to remove coffee stains from carpet so i've heard that you're supposed to like use salt or something i don't know i'm not qualified enough to tell you how i'm qualified to tell you how to get coffee stains in your carpet right
+> how to remove coffee stains from carpet so I've heard that you're supposed to like use salt or something I don't know I'm not qualified enough to tell you how I'm qualified to tell you how to get coffee stains in your carpet right